cpske/ISP/assignment/week1/unit-testing-assignment.md

 There are two parts to this assignment.
 The first part is to test a single function.
 The second part is writing a Fraction class and test its methods.
 Starter code is provided in the Github Classroom assignment.

-## Clone Your Project from Github Classroom
+## Clone The Project from Github Classroom

 1. Accept the assignment by going to the URL given in class.

 2. Wait for Github to create a repository for you.

 3. Clone the repository (command to do this is shown on Github).
 If you are using the HTTPS protocol with Git, the command will be similar to this:

 ```
-[change to a directory where you store projects in.
-NOT the Desktop!]
+(change to a directory where you store projects in.
+NOT the Desktop!)
 cd workspace

-[clone the repository]
+(clone the repository)
 git clone https://github.com/ISP19/unittesting-your_github_id.git unittesting
 ```
 The last argument (`unittesting`) is the name you want git to use for your local copy.
 If you don't specify this, git uses the same name as the remote repo (`unittesting-your_github_id`).